 Booking a Rental Car in Iceland

 When preparing to drive in Iceland, booking the right rental car is essential for a smooth journey.
-You can book a rental car from Reykjavik, in Akureyri, or at Keflavik International Airport before arriving in the country, with a wide range of options available.
+You can book a rental car from Reykjavik, rent a car in Akureyri, or choose a car rental at Keflavik International Airport before arriving in the country.

-We highly recommend choosing your rental car with good notice for the best price, especially if you're planning a summer visit.
+We highly recommend choosing your rental car early to get the best price, especially if you're planning summer self-drive tours.
 Prices go up, and options quickly become limited as high season approaches, so don't leave it until the last minute to book!

 Plan Your Road Trip Itinerary

-You'll want to keep your Iceland itinerary a bit flexible because of the ever-changing weather conditions and all those spontaneous stops you won't want to miss out on.
-Thankfully there are great resources to help map out an epic adventure!
+You'll want to keep your Iceland itinerary flexible because of the ever-changing weather conditions and all those spontaneous stops you won't want to miss out on.
+Thankfully, there are great resources to help map out an epic adventure!

-You can check out these top ideas for itineraries in Iceland that cover many major sights or explore the vast selection of vacation packages that cover all you need for different itinerary lengths.
+You can check out these top itineraries in Iceland that cover many major sights or explore the vast selection of vacation packages for different itinerary lengths.

-Alternatively, a self-drive tour is a perfect option if you want to maintain flexibility but let someone else handle the details of organizing everything.
-These tours provide a detailed and customizable itinerary, along with a rental car and accommodations, offering the best of both worlds.
+Alternatively, self-drive tour packages are a perfect option if you want to maintain flexibility but let someone else handle the details of organizing everything.
+These tours provide a detailed and customizable itinerary, along with a rental car and accommodations in Iceland, offering the best of both worlds.

-For example, this 10-day self-drive tour of the Ring Road covers Iceland's top attractions, while those with more time can embark on an incredible 19-day self-drive expedition around the entire country, ensuring no sight is missed.
+For example, this 10-day self-drive tour of the Ring Road covers many of Iceland's top attractions, while those with more time can embark on a 19-day self-drive expedition around the entire country.

 Prepare for the Unexpected